 10 Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.
 11 If anyone speaks, they should do so as one who speaks the very words of God.
 If anyone serves, they should do so with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To him be the glory and the power for ever and ever.
 Amen.

 The Truth About Unorganized Events

 No one wants to attend an event with no order, and no one wants to be there for the first time and not feel welcome.
 That is precisely how and why that mom or family may never come back.
 If you want to retain members of your group there are a few simple ways to do so.

 Tips for Planning a Field Trip or Homeschool Group Event

 - Plan your trip well in advance to give members time to plan.

 - When you do announce your trip/event information to your group – Always give clear instructions and give them information on what to expect.
-I include everything, do they need socks, water, or to remember to dress accordingly for the weather or type of event.
+I include everything such as, do they need socks or water.
+You can also remind them to dress accordingly for the weather or the type of event.
 Tell them where to park.

 - Double check and add directions.
 Tell them where to wait or meet.
 It may seem like overkill, but this will cut down on questions from everyone.
 The clearer you can make it, the smoother it will go.
 Especially if you organize for a large group, organization will be key.

 - Don’t forget when setting up your field trip or event to check for things like the max capacity of persons allowed.
 Ask if it is stroller friendly, or you may need to suggest that your mommas “baby wear” for this one.
 Find out what is the cost per person – does that include moms?
 Do children under two pay?
 All of those questions will come in handy.